By Teachers, For Teachers

 As we teach and prepare students for 21st century careers and college, the effective integration of technology is an effective pedagogical tool for meeting the needs of diverse learners.

-Technology tools, like iPads are particularly useful in meeting the diverse needs of our students with special needs.
+Technology tools, like iPads in the classroom, are particularly useful in meeting the diverse needs of our students with special needs.
 Technology makes what was once inaccessible for many of the students accessible.
 Since iPads are relatively easy to use and don't have a significant demand on fine motor schools, they are becoming increasing popular for instruction of our students with special needs.

 There are thousands of apps that can be used to develop students’ skills.
 I am always collecting apps that can be effectively integrated into instruction.